Deferred-Payment Gift Annuity

 - For a deferred-payment charitable gift annuity the minimum age of any life-income beneficiary is 65 at the date of contribution and 70 at the date of the first deferred payment.

-Example: Mr. and Mrs. Cullen, both 55, wish to supplement their retirement income with deferred-payment gift annuities.
-After consulting with their own financial advisors and a member of our staff, they decide to contribute $25,000 each year for the next ten years to NYU Langone's gift-annuity program.
+Example: A married couple, Michael and Lisa, both 57, wish to supplement their retirement income with deferred-payment gift annuities.
+After consulting with their own financial advisors and a member of our staff, they decide to contribute $25,000 each year for the next ten years to our gift annuity program.

-The tax and financial benefits of this arrangement to the Cullens are as follows:
+The tax and financial benefits of this arrangement to Michael and Lisa are as follows:

-- Under the deferred-gift arrangement, the Cullens are entitled to a charitable deduction for each annual contribution.
-While the deductions vary from year to year, the total charitable deduction over the ten-year period, based on current IRS mortality and interest assumptions, will be approximately $54,000 (21.6% of the amount they contribute over the ten-year period).
+- Under the deferred-gift arrangement, Michael and Lisa are entitled to a charitable deduction for each annual contribution.
+While the deductions vary from year to year, the total charitable deduction over the ten-year period—based on current IRS mortality and interest assumptions—will be approximately $44,600 (about 17.8% of the amount they contribute over the ten-year period).

-- At the age of 65, when retirement income becomes important, the Cullens will receive $12,550 each year from their well-planned annuities.
+- Beginning in the year they both attain the age of 67, when retirement income becomes important, Michael and Lisa will receive $11,575 each year from their well-planned annuities.
 In addition, a portion of those payments will be excludable from their taxable income for their life expectancy.